 have physical and mental health problems affected by life choices.

 Staff have been trained to be vigilant and notice when families are struggling or need additional support, we create an environment where staff feel confident talking to parents about help that can be offered, and parents feel comfortable asking advice from staff.
-Advice can be sought from the Early Help Advisors in the MASH team..
+Advice can be sought from the Early Help Advisors in the MASH team.

 All requests are confidential, and staff will do their best to find the support and help needed.

 If a referral is needed to Family Support, then the DSL will work with the family to complete an Early Help Assessment.
 The family will need to give permission for this to be sent in.
 A member of staff from that team will the visit the family to gather further information and will convene a Team Around Family meeting involving the relevant agencies.
 A plan will be developed with targets set around actions and dates.
-This will be used to implement the support and measure the effectiveness of the plan..
+This will be used to implement the support and measure the effectiveness of the plan.

-The family plan and any child in need plans or child protection plans will be much more closely integrated, allowing a seamless level of support to be offerered to families, whilst reducing the need for families repeating information repeatedly.
+The family plan and any child in need plans or child protection plans will be much more closely integrated, allowing a seamless level of support to be offered to families, whilst reducing the need for families repeating information repeatedly.